 Important Similarities and Differences

-The updated GS4 grilling system is one of the main features of both the Spirit and Genesis lines.
+The updated GS4 grilling system is one of the main features of the Genesis II and Spirit II lines but not the Spirit line we are discussing today.
 This upgrade aims to improve grilling performance, allow for better management of grease and flare-ups, and promise better-tasting food overall.

 The upgrades include: